colinxr/contempo_rsvp/readme.md

 * Automatically approve guests whose emails are on our approved guest list, add them to db table and send them a confirmation email
 * Pull in more information about the user from our guest list and store in db table
 * Add unknown RSVPs to a separate table
-* Allow Contempo staff members to upload the approved guest list,
-* After uploading guest list, import that list into Mailchimp
 * Allow Contempo staff to view unknown RSVPs and either approve or deny them for the event
+* Allow Contempo staff members to upload the approved guest list
+* Allow Contempo staff to manually set the kind of event RSVP Type
 * If desired, let anyone rsvp for an email

 ## How to Use